mmottl/sqlite3-ocaml/README.md

     directory.
 This can be automated by setting the `SQLITE3_OCAML_BREWCHECK` environment variable; this will instruct the build to see if a _brewed_ version of SQLite is installed and route `pkg-config` appropriately.

+  * You can explicitly disable run-time loadable extensions by calling `configure` with the flag `--disable-loadable-extensions` or by setting the environment variable `SQLITE3_DISABLE_LOADABLE_EXTENSIONS` if linking problems persist.

 Credits
 -------